iAdramelk/blog/content/blog/2020-01-17-january-20-dvc-heartbeat.md

 > debt you inadvertently burden on yourself and your team.”

-In this blog, DVC gets a shout-out as Andrew’s preferred data versioning tool, used in conjunction with git for versioning Python code.
+In this blog, DVC gets a shout-out as Andrew’s preferred data versioning tool, used in conjunction with Git for versioning Python code.
 Thanks!

 <a href="https://towardsdatascience.com/down-with-technical-debt-clean-python-for-data-scientists-aa7592eff7fc" class="external-link-preview">
   <section class="elp-content-holder">